 Crypto Futures Calculator

-Use our crypto futures calculator to calculate your profit, margin requirement, liquidation price, and your maximum position size when trading Bitcoin and other cryptocurrencies on exchanges like BYDFi, Binance, and BTCC.
+Use our crypto futures calculator to calculate your potential trade result, loss, margin requirement, liquidation price, and your maximum position size when trading Bitcoin and other cryptocurrencies on exchanges like BYDFi, Binance, and BTCC.

 Crypto Futures Calculator